SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 ![Correlation Matrix](./dat_vis_assets/output.png)

-<p>By incorporating the correlation matrix at the start of the analysis, we ensured that all subsequent decisions and models (e.g., the Loading Function, patient redirection strategies, and capacity planning) were grounded in data-driven insights, making the solutions more targeted, efficient, and impactful.</p>
+<p>By incorporating the correlation matrix at the start of the analysis, we ensured that all subsequent decisions and models were grounded in data-driven insights, making the solutions more targeted, efficient, and impactful.</p>

 <hr>

 ## Solving the Problem for the Worst-Case Scenario
 ### By using the worst-case scenario as the foundation for planning, this solution is designed to remain robust and efficient even during periods of peak demand.
 It optimizes patient flow and resource allocation in A&E departments under the assumption that all patients are unplanned and require immediate attention.

-## Mathematical Modelling - Queuing Theory & Loading Function for Managing Patient Flow
+## Mathematical Modelling for Managing Patient Flow Using:
+##  - Queuing Theory
+##  - Loading Function

 ### Queuing Theory for Grouped Patients

+<h4>Objective: Minimize delays for critical patients while balancing fairness for all.</h4>

 To simplify the complexity of patient management, categories are grouped and modeled to address their specific needs:
  - MIU/Other:
     - Treated as First Come First Serve (FCFS) for low-acuity cases.